CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Recipes/Crafting/Recipes_Crafting_Table.md

 ```

 ### Replace all item ingredients with another one
 You can use this to replace all [ingredients](/Vanilla/Variable_Types/IIngredient/) in a recipe with another one, for example all sticks with stones.
+It also accepts an optional third parameter that matches agains the recipe outputs.
+If the recipe
 ```
-//recipes.replaceAllOccurences(IIngredient toReplace, IIngredient replaceWith);
+//recipes.replaceAllOccurences(IIngredient toReplace, IIngredient replaceWith, @Optional IIngredient forOutput);

-recipes.replaceAllOccurences(<minecraft:stick>, <minecraft:stone>);
+//replaces every stick with stone recipes.replaceAllOccurences(<minecraft:stick>, <minecraft:stone>);

+//Explicitly uses any output, replaces gold ingots with gold blocks recipes.replaceAllOccurences(<ore:ingotGold>, <ore:blockGold>, <*>);

+//Only replaces in recipes with a diamond_sword as output recipes.replaceAllOccurences(<ore:gemDiamond>, <ore:blockDiamond>, <minecraft:diamond_sword>);

+//conditions work as well -> replaces in recipes for any recipe output except tnt recipes.replaceAllOccurences(<ore:gunpowder>, <minecraft:tnt>, <*>.only(function(item) {
+    return !isNull(item) & !<minecraft:tnt>.matches(item);
+}));
 ```

 ### Craft